kathrinmzl/LoanGuard/README.md

 #### **Binary Classification Model — Loan Default Prediction**

 We aim to develop a **supervised** machine learning model that predicts whether a loan applicant will default or not.
-In addition to the binary outcome, the model provides a **probability of default** to support the credit risk team in decision-making.
+The model should provide a **probability of default** to support the credit risk team in decision-making.

 - **Goal:** Predict if a borrower will default on their loan (`loan_status`) and provide the associated probability of default.
-- **Model type:** Supervised — Binary Classification.
+- **Model type:** Supervised - Binary Classification.
 - **Input features:** Borrower demographic and financial attributes
 - **Model choice:** After experimentation, a **Random Forest** model was chosen as the best-performing and most interpretable model.
 - **Success metrics (on both training and test sets):**
   - Recall for default ≥ 0.75 – to minimize false negatives (high-risk borrowers predicted as safe)
-  - F1 score ≥ 0.60 – ensures a balance between recall and precision
+  - F1 score for default ≥ 0.60 – ensures a balance between recall and precision
 - **Failure conditions:**
   - Strong degradation of performance on test data vs. train data → indicates overfitting.
   - Large imbalance between precision and recall → predictions may not be reliable for business decisions.
 - **Output definition:**
   - Binary prediction (`0` = no default, `1` = default).
   - Probability of default (e.g., 0.76 = 76% chance of default) to guide credit risk decisions.
-- **Heuristics:** Traditionally, financial institutions rely on fixed credit scores or manual reviews to assess loan risk.
-The model should be used to prioritize risk review and support decision-making (not to fully automate rejections).
+- **Heuristics:** The model should be used to prioritize risk review and support decision-making (not to fully automate rejections).
 Thresholds for action should be determined in consultation with the credit risk team to balance loss prevention and borrower impact.

 #### **Clustering Model — Borrower Segmentation**